siddiqus/expressive/README.md

 - API validation using [celebrate](https://www.npmjs.com/package/celebrate) with [Joi](https://www.npmjs.com/package/@hapi/joi) schemas (Using Joi schemas also yields generated Swagger documentation!)
 - Centralized error handling
   - All errors thrown in controller functions will go into one user-defined error middleware function (can be defined with app constructor)
+- Centralized authorization
+  - By defining authorizer function at any level - app, subroute, or route
+  - Objective Authorization: By defining an authorizer object for each level, and centrally managing request authorization with one handler
 - Doc generation through Swagger https://swagger.io/
   - Request parameter docs are generated if `validationSchema` property is provided with Joi schemas!
   - Each endpoint can have an associated doc using Swagger syntax (JSON/JS), making doc writing easier and distributed.